“Dedicated to Continued Learning, Growth, and Achievement in Health Care Practice”

 The Code of Ethics for Certified Funeral Service Associates may be viewed online by clicking here.
 The Code of Ethics is approved by the Governing Board and the Advisory Board of the American Institute of Funeral Service Associates.
 All certified members are required to adhere to the Code of Ethics at all times in their practice/employment as a funeral service associate/assistant.

-The certification fee for Certified Funeral Service Associates is $ 200.00 for the four year term of certification.
+- The certification fee for Funeral Service Associates is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

 What is Certification?